 - 2.10 The Whole Painting may be the Focal Point

 What is the Focal Point in Art?

 A Focal Point is an area in a painting or drawing that immediately draws the viewer’s attention and guides them around the composition.
 Artists use this technique to lead a person’s gaze through an artwork, much like how a tour guide might lead tourists throughout a city.
 The Focal Point can be very obvious or subtle, depending on how it is used in the piece.

 A work of art can convey emotions or even a story using a focal point.

 10 Tips for Finding Focal Point in Artwork

-As a viewer, the first place we see in a painting or anything that has a boundary is the top left corner, and if there is nothing eye-catchy, our eyes move to the center.
+As a viewer, the first place we see in a painting or anything with a boundary is the top left corner, and if there is nothing eye-catchy, our eyes move to the center.

 Still, if we do not see anything, our eyes move to the other parts of the paintings.
-If you are struggling to understand the artwork and find difficulty locating the focal point, the tips below can help you locate it quickly.
+If you struggle to understand the artwork and have difficulty locating the focal point, the tips below can help you find it quickly.

 These are not standard rules but more like tips for locating the focal point.